 • Analysing and making judgements

-• Understand historical concepts (like empireand rebellion) while deevloping their historical vocabulary
+• Understand historical concepts (like empire and rebellion) while developing their historical vocabulary

 • Significance